Champkinz/champkinz/README.md

 ### Hi there 👋
+I build cool sh*t fast 🚀 | Specializing in AI innovation and process optimization.
+Passionate about engineering and leveraging AI for business growth.

 <!--
 **Champkinz/champkinz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.